francescocan/summarize/docs/firecrawl.md

 - `auto` (default): use Firecrawl only when HTML extraction looks blocked/thin.
 - `always`: try Firecrawl first (falls back to HTML if Firecrawl is unavailable/empty).

+## Extract-only default

+When `--extract-only` is used for non-YouTube URLs and `FIRECRAWL_API_KEY` is configured, the CLI defaults to `--firecrawl always` to return Markdown.

 ## API key

 - `FIRECRAWL_API_KEY` (required for Firecrawl requests)